On seeds, in brief.

 At critical angular velocities.

-The cumulative-dissipative processes take place only at critical values of angular velocity with respect to other matter, therefore only during short episodes of interaction.
+However, the cumulative-dissipative processes take place only at critical values of angular velocity with respect to other matter, therefore only during short episodes of interaction.

-A second example is the different efficiency of the cycle, over the course of 18.6 years, depending on how much the Moon declination with regard to the equator varies.
+Another fact that attests that such processes happen during brief episodes of interaction is the different efficiency of the cycle, over the course of 18.6 years, depending on how much the Moon declination with regard to the equator varies.
 The greater the excursion of this declination, the greater the variation of the angular velocity, the shorter the episodes of interaction, during which the cumulative-dissipative processes may take place, the lower the agricultural production, all other conditions being equal.